Some posts contain compensated links. Please read this disclaimer for more info.

 The Rhodope Mountains are also home to a unique type of pancake called a marudnik.
 Made with flour, eggs, baking soda, and yogurt, the dish is actually eaten as more of a dessert rather than a breakfast item.

 Traditionally, marudnik pancakes are cooked on a flat hot stone, but you can simply prepare them in a pan.
 Serve them alongside your favorite jam or wild berry preserve, with maybe a bit of powdered sugar for a bit more added sweetness.

-A hearty mountain breakfast packed with energy, the polenta-like kachamak is often just a simple blend of cornmeal, water, salt, butter, and local sirene cheese.
+A hearty mountain Bulgarian breakfast packed with energy, the polenta-like kachamak is often just a simple blend of cornmeal, water, salt, butter, and local sirene cheese.
 Fancier versions may see heated lard, paprika, pumpkin, or walnuts added.
 And of course, like with many other Bulgarian dishes, it’s not unusual to pair kachamak with a side of yogurt.

-Much like kachamak, bob chorba is another dish that is prominently made to be vegetarian.
+Much like kachamak, bob chorba is another Bulgarian meal that is prominently made to be vegetarian.
 Bob chorba is a white bean soup that is often cooked and served in a clay pot.
 While many different vegetables can be added to the soup depending on your individual tastes, it’s common to see peppers, carrots, onions, and tomatoes.
 Much like patatnik, many bob chorba recipes also call for a bit of mint.

 In addition to being vegetarian, most bob chorba varieties are also vegan and gluten-free, making them suitable for nearly everyone.
 That is probably why this dish is considered to be the national dish of the mountains in Bulgaria.
 You can, of course, add a bit of pork or sudjuk sausage if you like your meat or simply want some added protein.